arnabk/stratum-client/README.md

       onSubmitWorkFail: (error, result) => console.log("Oh no!
 Our work was refused because: " + error), });

-Mining work can then be submitted through `Client.submit("<worker>", "<job_id>", "extranonce2", "ntime", "nonce")`; Worker must have been authorized correctly for work to register with a pool.
+Mining work can then be submitted through `Client.submit({"worker_name" : WORKER_NAME_HERE_AS_STRING, "job_id" : JOB_ID, "extranonce2" : EXTRANONCE2, "ntime" : NTIME, "nonce": NONCE})`; Worker must have been authorized correctly for work to register with a pool.

 `worker` is required in order for `onNewMiningWork()` to receive new work continuously.